EconoDLT/RestakingDynamics/README.md

 This repository contains the collected data, the R code used, further explanations and clarifications for the research paper that analyzes the dynamics of the liquid restaking market.

-**Required Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Crypto-Economic Security (Part of Network Security for Blockchains), Risk Analysis, Attack Simulation.
+**Related Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Crypto-Economic Security (Part of Network Security for Blockchains), Risk Analysis, Attack Simulation.

 ---